siemens/embb/doc/tutorial/tutorial.template.md

 ## <a name="cha_containers"></a>Containers

 Containers are essential for storing objects in an organized way.
 Unfortunately, the containers provided by the C++ Standard Library are not thread-safe.
 Attempts to read and write elements concurrently may corrupt the stored data.
-While such undefined behavior can be avoided by synchronizing all accesses using a mutex, this essentially eliminates any parallelism.
+While such undefined behavior can be avoided by synchronizing all accesses using a mutex, this largely limits the available parallelism.

 The containers provided by EMB² enable a high degree of parallelism by design.
 They are implemented in a lock-free or wait-free fashion, thus avoiding any blocking operations.
 This way, multiple threads or tasks may access a container concurrently without suffering from typical side effects like convoying.
 Wait-free algorithms even guarantee that an operation completes within a bounded number of steps.
 Consequently, threads are immune to starvation which is critical for real-time systems.